Nature (journal): Controversies

-In 2017, Nature published an editorial entitled "Removing Statues of Historical figures risks whitewashing history: Science must acknowledge mistakes as it marks its past".
-The article commented on the placement and maintenance of statues honouring scientists with histories that have since come under criticism for a variety of reasons.
-Specifically, the editorial called on examples of J. Marion Sims, the 'Father of gynecology' who experimented on African American female slaves who were unable to give informed consent, and Thomas Parran Jr. who oversaw the Tuskegee Syphilis Experiment.
-The editorial as written made the case that removing such statues, and erasing names, runs the risk of "whitewashing history", and stated "Instead of removing painful reminders, perhaps these should be supplemented".
-The article caused a large outcry and was quickly modified by Nature.
-The article was largely seen as offensive, inappropriate, and by many, racist.
-Nature acknowledged that the article as originally written was "offensive and poorly worded" and published selected letters of response.
-The editorial came just weeks after hundreds of white supremacists marched in Charlottesville, Virginia, in the Unite the Right rally to oppose the removal of a statue of Robert E. Lee, setting off violence in the streets and killing a young woman.
-When Nature posted a link to the editorial on Twitter, the thread quickly exploded with criticisms.
-In response, several scientists called for a boycott.
-On 18 September 2017, the editorial was updated and edited by Philip Campbell, the editor of the journal.

-When Paul Lauterbur and Peter Mansfield won a Nobel Prize in Physiology or Medicine for research initially rejected by Nature and published only after Lauterbur appealed against the rejection, Nature acknowledged more of its own missteps in rejecting papers in an editorial titled, "Coping with Peer Rejection":
+Nature has famously rejected papers that later became foundational to modern science.
+For example, Enrico Fermi's breakthrough paper on the weak interaction theory of beta decay was rejected by Nature because it was considered too remote from reality.
+(Fermi's paper was instead published by Zeitschrift für Physik in 1934.)
+In another example, Nature initially rejected Paul Lauterbur and Peter Mansfield's research on MRI, which would later win them the Nobel Prize in Medicine.
+Only after Lauterbur appealed the rejection did Nature publish their work.

+In a 2003 editorial, "Coping with Peer Rejection", Nature acknowledged several other rejection missteps:

 [T]here are unarguable faux pas in our history.
 These include the rejection of Cherenkov radiation, Hideki Yukawa's meson, work on photosynthesis by Johann Deisenhofer, Robert Huber and Hartmut Michel, and the initial rejection (but eventual acceptance) of Stephen Hawking's black-hole radiation.

+The journal has also faced scrutiny for not following editorial procedure.
+For example, before publishing Watson and Crick's 1953 paper on the structure of DNA, Nature did not send the paper to peer review.
+John Maddox, Natures editor, stated: "The Watson and Crick paper was not peer-reviewed by Nature ... the paper could not have been refereed: its correctness is self-evident.
+No referee working in the field ... could have kept his mouth shut once he saw the structure."

-In June 1988, after nearly a year of guided scrutiny from its editors, Nature published a controversial and seemingly anomalous paper detailing Jacques Benveniste and his team's work studying water memory.
+In June 1988, Nature published a controversial and seemingly anomalous paper detailing Jacques Benveniste and his team's work studying water memory.
 The paper concluded that less than a single molecule of antibody diluted in water could trigger an immune response in human basophils, defying the physical law of mass action.
-The paper excited substantial media attention in Paris, chiefly because their research sought funding from homeopathic medicine companies.
+The paper gained substantial media attention in Paris, France, chiefly because their research sought funding from homeopathic medicine companies.
 Public inquiry prompted Nature to mandate an extensive and stringent experimental replication in Benveniste's lab, through which his team's results were refuted.